Luzkan/smells/content/smells/feature-envy.md

 Coupled objects have to be used together.
 This can cause lousy duplication issues if one tries to reuse applicable code by extracting and cutting off what he does not need.

 #### **Bijection Problems**

+Real-world domain concepts and their code representations drift apart when behavior lives far from the data it operates on.

 ### Example